NAU-IoT/RemotePiControl/README.md

 After installing dependencies:

 ### Steps:
-- Clone this repo to get necessary files `git clone https://github.com/NAU-IoT/RemotePiReset.git`
+- Clone this repo to get necessary files `git clone https://github.com/NAU-IoT/RemotePiControl.git`
-- Change into RemotePiReset directory `cd RemotePiReset`
+- Change into RemotePiControl directory `cd RemotePiControl`
-- Change PRPConfiguration.py variable names and paths according to your implementation `nano RPRConfiguration.py`
+- Change RPCConfiguration.py variable names and paths according to your implementation `nano RPCConfiguration.py`
-- Verify that permissions are set so that the script is executable by typing `chmod +x RemotePiReset.py` in the command line
+- Verify that permissions are set so that the script is executable by typing `chmod +x RemotePiControl.py` in the command line
-- To use TLS set, uncomment lines 71-73 and change 1883 to 8883 on line 76
+- To use TLS set, uncomment lines xx-xx and change 1883 to 8883 on line xx
 - IF USING TLS SET: ensure keyfile has the correct permissions for the user to run the script without error
    - If getting error "Error: Problem setting TLS options: File not found." use command `sudo chmod 640 YourKeyFile.key` (sets permissions so that the user and group are able to read the keyfile)
-- Type `./RemotePiReset.py` into the command line to execute the script
+- Type `./RemotePiControl.py` into the command line to execute the script
-   - Can also use `python3 RemotePiReset.py`
+   - Can also use `python3 RemotePiControl.py`
 - Publish reset command to topic from client using command:

    WITHOUT TLS: `mosquitto_pub -p 1883 -t YOUR_TOPIC -h YOUR_BROKER_IP -m "reset"`